natecowen/training/LLM-ChatGPT/ChatGPT-LLM-Training.md

 "Create an outline for an article.
 Includes keywords above where possible.
 The outline should be the base of of a 1200 word article."

 ### Asking ChatGPT for the Article.

+We can just ask ChatGPT for the article next.
+Alternatively, we could have asked for this all in a single prompt as follows:

+"You're a professional blogger.
+Your job is to write articles that are search engine optimized to maximize the potential audience.
+Write an engaging article about the development of Apple's iPhone for your blog based on these bullet points:

+- The article should start with the presentation of the iPhone and end in the year 2021
+- The target audience are tech related people.
+- Use SEO relevant keywords wherever possible to reach a bigger audience
+- You should highlight significant technological changes related to the iPhone
+- The article should contain different sections and headings
+- Add images where required, if you can't add an image, add an image description as the placeholder. "

+### Asking ChatGPT for a Summary

+We can then ask ChatGPT for a summary of the article that is limited to 300 words.

+### Additional Items:

+- Asking ChatGPT for a YouTube video script from this article.
+- Asking ChatGPT for social media posts for this articles.